gvwilson/thirdbit/src/fiction/iffy/index.md

 braced its legs,
 and shivered through a rapid self-test.
-When the reflex capacitor that Iffy had just wired into place didn't rattle it made a soft, incongruous *ping* and stepped aside to make room for another member of its pack.
+When the reflex capacitor that Iffy had just wired into place didn't rattle the bot made a soft, incongruous *ping* and stepped aside to make room for another member of its pack.

 Iffy put her tools back in the crate and stood.